-Course Waiver Credit for Accredited Graduate Certificate Students
+Course Waiver Credit for Leadership Foundations Certificate Students

-Students who complete an Accredited Graduate Certificate and who wish to enter the MBA program must apply and be accepted.
-Such students may apply for course waivers for their completed Accredited Graduate Certificate courses.
+Students who complete courses for the Leadership Foundations Certificate and who wish to enter the MBA program must apply.
+Once accepted, the courses that students completed as part of the certificate will appear on their academic transcript as "CW" (course waived) in their MBA program.
 The information in the Course Waiver for Credit section applies, with the exception of the two courses limitation.
-Students should note that only courses in which they received a grade of 2.7 (B-) or above will be eligible for a course waiver.
+Students should note that only courses in which they received a grade of 2.0 (C) or above will be eligible for a course waiver.